sabrinadizam21/sanber-mocha/README.md

-# API Automation Testing using Mocha JS and Chai Js
+# API Automation

-Sanbercode assignment
+Testing using Mocha JS and Chai Js for Sanbercode assignment